 Connection to the Workplace

-Establishing a clear connection between the injury or illness and the employee’s work is essential to ensure that workers’ compensation benefits apply.
+Establishing a clear connection between the injury or illness and the employee’s work is essential to ensure workers’ compensation benefits apply.
 In some cases, establishing a connection may require gathering evidence or witness statements to support the claim.

 Prompt Reporting